Become a foster carer

 How long will I have to foster a dog for?

 This can range between a week to a few months, and is dependant on the dog’s needs.
 An estimated time frame can be discussed before you agree to take on the animal.
+In some cases, a Forever Foster agreement may be drawn up for caring for an animal with ongoing issues.

 Can I adopt the dog after fostering it?